C-Stewart-GH/Hong_Kong_Horse_Racing_Project/README.md

 [Part 3 - KNN, NB, and RF Modeling Report](../main/3_KNN_NB_RF_Modeling/KNN_NB_RF_Modeling_Final.ipynb)

 The full step-by-step analysis is included in the detailed report.
 The team moved to a stratified 10-fold cross validation to better account for the imbalance in the data while training and testing.
-The team also shifted to precision as the highest importance measurment metric.
+The team also shifted to precision as the highest importance measurement metric.
 Using standardization and one-hot encoding, the team optimized models for K-Nearest Neighbors, Naive Bayes, and Random Forest Models.
 For KNN, the team explored multiple distance calculations and number of neighbors.
 For Naive Bayes, the team explored the Gaussian and Complement methods while optimizing the smoother parameter.
 For Random Forest, the team tuned the number of trees and the depth of the model.
 The report reviews models created using manual feature selection vs recursive feature selection.
 An example of the recursive feature selection plot is shown below.

 <img width="398" alt="image" src="https://user-images.githubusercontent.com/37990637/158277875-71919306-6ad2-4085-b6ee-c62b21a7155b.png">